-With the above framework in mind, we can now focus our attention on the credible, traditional news media sources in the upper-center part of the chart, approximately denoted by the large gray circle.
+With the above framework in mind, we can now focus our attention on the credible, traditional news media sources in the upper-center part of the chart.
 For convenience, we show those in Figure 2.

 Figure 2: Media Bias Chart (excerpt of upper-center region) [10].